For YEARS, I would forego the complimentary cocktails + 1 hour of

 “I saw you in the first seminar!
 What did you think about it?” …

-“Have you been able to find a good spot for coffee here yet?
-I’m struggling this morning.” …
+“Have you found a good spot for coffee here yet?
+I’m struggling this morning.”

 In “Power Cues,” by Nick Morgan, he explains how human interaction is driven by nonverbal cues – subtle sounds, signals, and movements – that all make up our impression of someone.

-The next time you’re trying to connect with someone, very subtly mirror some of their movements.
+The next time you try to connect with someone, very subtly mirror some of their movements.

-After wrapping up a conversation, ask for a business card (or if you’re comfortable with a social media contact, go for it!) and start your “data collection.”
-Almost immediately after you collect someone’s card, you’ve closed the loop on your contact and will struggle down the road to remember anything you talked about.
+After wrapping up a conversation, ask for a business card or scan their badge (or if you’re comfortable with adding a new social media contact, go for it!) and start your “data collection.”
+Almost immediately after you collect someone’s info, you’ve closed the loop on your contact and will struggle down the road to remember anything you talked about.
 This “closed loop phenomenon” is similar to when a waiter closes out the tab for a couple he just served.
-After the loop is closed, he won’t be able to recall what they had for dinner or why it mattered.
+After the loop is closed, he likely won’t be able to recall what they had for dinner or why it mattered.

 It’s time to grow your network!
-Here are just a few of our favorite industry events coming up:
+Here are a few ways to get started: